IgnjatMarko/React-Starter-Repo/README.md

 └── README.md       # Project documentation
 ```

+## Appwrite Integration

+**Create a Web App**:
+- Log in to your [Appwrite Console](https://appwrite.io/).
+- Navigate to the **Projects** section and create a new project.
+- Choose a hostname that matches the domain your website will use after deployment (e.g., Vercel, Netlify, Cloudflare).
+- Proceed through the setup wizard by clicking "Next" on each step.

+### Appwrite Authentication, Roadmap, and Blog Setup

+To enable authentication and allow a user to make changes to the roadmap page, follow these steps:

+1. **Create a New User**:
+    - Log in to your [Appwrite Console](https://appwrite.io/).
+    - Navigate to the **Auth/Users** section.
+    - Click on **Add User** and fill in the required details (email and password).
+    - Or create it through the dev build

+2. **Assign the 'admin' Label**:
+    - After creating the user, go to the **Auth/Users** section and select the newly created user.
+    - Add a custom attribute or label named `role` with the value `admin`.

+3. **Databases Roadmap Setup**:
+    - In the settings, ensure your Appwrite Collection checks the user's `role` attribute to verify if they have admin privileges before making changes to the roadmap page.
+    - Give permissions in the Collection settings to <ins>Guests</ins>, and <ins>Any</ins> to `Read`, while giving <ins>admin</ins> role the permission to `Create`,`Read`,`Update`, and `Delete`.
+    - Create attributes `title` and `status` (default: `roadmap`) strings.
+    - By following these steps, you can securely manage the roadmap page.

+4. **Databases Blogspot Setup**:
+    - After creating the collection, follow the next steps.
+    - Create attributes `title`, `content`, `slug`, and `author` strings which are required.
+    - Give permission in the Collection settings to `Any` for anyone to `Read`.
+No CRUD required.
+    - Admin user to create blog posts directly inside the Appwrite collection.

 ### Setting Up Environment Variables

 To configure the project, you need to set up environment variables.
 Follow these steps: